 - should not be used in countries where malaria is present

 You should always read and carefully follow the manufacturer’s instructions for the insect repellent that you purchase.

-Oil of Citronella products only work for a very short time and cannot be relied upon to prevent mosquito and insect bites.
+Oil of Citronella products only work for a very short time and are not recommended as they cannot be relied upon to prevent mosquito and insect bites.
 Other methods which do not work and should not be relied upon are:

-- applying tea tree oil to your skin
+- applying tea tree oil (or other homeopathic remedies) to your skin

-- taking Vitamin B1 and Vitamin B12 tablets
+- taking Vitamin B1 and Vitamin B12 supplements

 - using bath oils and skin softeners

 - drinking alcohol